 The vegan restaurant VEGA is located directly at the market, past the town hall on the right in one of the houses in the middle square.
 (Rynek corner of Sukiennice lane)

 It is very popular, a constant coming and going, but it goes fast and also offers enough space over two floors.
 The dishes are tasty and plentiful.
 The VEGA is self-service – you go to the counter, choose something and order.
-What is quick, you get straight to your hand, for preparations you have to wait and watch out when your dish is called.
+What is quick, you get straight to your hand, for preparations you have to wait and watch out when your vegan meal is called.

 This is not the place to dine in peace.
 It is accepted as a snack by the locals – students, employees of the surrounding offices and shops, people passing through on their way through town etc.

-I received the recommendation from two activists from Greenpeace Wroclaw, who on that day equipped the dwarves with demo signs to demonstrate against bee deaths also in Poland.
+I got the recommendation from two activists from Greenpeace Wroclaw, who on that day equipped the dwarves with demo signs to demonstrate against bee deaths also in Poland.
 I can only share their advice!
-By the way, I got the burger because of a misunderstanding, but it tasted great and I was more than full for the day.
+By the way, I got the vegan burger because of a misunderstanding, but it tasted great and I was more than full for the day.
 Please clear the dishes yourself.
 The toilets are in the upper floor.

 There’s Georgian Streetfood.
 So another quick snack for the eventful sightseeing tour through the city and maybe an incentive to visit a country even further east ;-).
-I went to the corner of Odrzanska and Nowoźnica, just across the street from the butcher’s shop „Jatki“.
+I went to the corner of Odrzanska and Nowoźnica, just across the street from the butcher’s alley „Jatki“.

 There are very tasty relatively simple dishes on the menu and you can also sit down to eat 🙂 I was recommended a kind of pide (dough boat), which is baked in the oven on site.
 Right after baking I was allowed to watch how egg, butter and a cheese were mixed together on the hot dough, which immediately melted and ran due to the heat of the dough.
 It tasted great and I was saturated, rested and strengthened for the next tour.